mantidproject/mantid/Code/Mantid/docs/source/algorithms/CatalogGetDataFiles-v1.rst

 Description
 -----------

-This algorithm retrieves the information of the files associated to an investigation, and saves the results to a workspace.
+This algorithm retrieves the information of the datafiles associated to an investigation, and saves the results to a workspace.

 Usage
 -----